Is it the right time to sell your Halifax home?

 2. You’re financially ready to move

 Not only have you got equity on your side, you have extra savings up your sleeve.
-The costs stack up quickly when selling a house.
+The costs stack up quickly when you sell your Halifax home.
 Try not to rely solely on your equity — it’s best to reserve that for your new home.

-When asking yourself, “Should I sell my house?”, consider the costs of moving, minor (or large) repairs that need to be done before you list your house on the market, and whether your new mortgage will be heftier.
+When asking yourself, “Should I sell my Halifax home?”, consider the costs of moving, minor (or large) repairs that need to be done before you list your house on the market, and whether your new mortgage will be heftier.